Yolt Review: The future of money management?

 Yolt vs Money Dashboard

-Money Dashboard was voted best personal finance app in 2017 & 2018 and can be used on both web and via a smartphone app.
+Money Dashboard was voted the best personal finance app in 2017 & 2018 and can be used on both web and via a smartphone app.
 Yolt is only available as a mobile app.
 The dashboard clearly lets you analyse the categories and breakdown of your spending via a series of graphs.

 Within Money Dashboard you are able to see what you have spent so far in the month and compare it to the same time the previous month.
 Users also have the ability to keep track of their budgets using the active trackers.